ABUNDANCE

 EUROPE

-In 2022, an assessment of the wolf in Europe was carried out by the Large Carnivore Initiative for Europe (LCIE) for the Council of Europe.
-A total population of 21,500 animals was estimated.
-The distribution of the estimated number of individuals among the different populations is shown in the table below.
+In 2024, the Wolfsbetsand was estimated by the LCIE to have a total population of 23,000 animals.
+The distribution of the estimated number of individuals among the 9 different populations is shown in the table below.